funficient/jamstackblog/src/blog/2022-12-16-the-tipping-point.md

 ---
 title: The Tipping Point
-description: A review and summar of The Tipping Point book by Malcolm Gladwell looking at how small things can result in big change.
+description: A review and summary of The Tipping Point book by Malcolm Gladwell looking at how small things can result in big change.
 tags:
   - post